Is pineapple beneficial for people with diabetes?

 Summary

 A person with diabetes can consume pineapple in moderation as well as part of a healthy and balanced diet.
 Opt for fresh pineapple or canned pineapple without the extra sugar.
-As fresh pineapple’s sugar content is almost negligible.
+As fresh pineapple sugar content is almost negligible.
 Avoid any sugary syrup or rinse the syrup before consuming it.
-While consuming dried pineapple or ingesting pineapple juice, take care that the sugar in a pineapple is higher than in a smaller serving.
+While consuming dried pineapple or ingesting pineapple juice, take care that the sugar in a pineapple would be higher than a smaller serving.
 If a person is including pineapple into his or her diet for the very first time since diagnosis, track any alterations in the blood glucose levels.
 If pineapple affects his or her sugar levels considerably, a person can consider a smaller serving or consume it with a lower-carb meal.

 FAQs: